Onboarding Series Part 2: Pre-Boarding, Building a Strong Foundation

 - Manager or Team Lead

 If you’re an early-stage company, you may wear all three hats or two of the three.
-Often it’s not until a company has 30 employees that you see a dedicated HR team.
+Reach finds that it’s not until a company has 30 employees that you see a dedicated HR team.

-People operations /HR proactively handles the paperwork during the pre-boarding phase, including contracts, health benefits sign-up forms, and HR policies doc.
-Set them up in your internal people management system.
-This team should also be available to answer administrative and cultural questions.
+People operations /HR can proactively handle the paperwork.
+This includes sending codes of conduct, health benefits sign-up forms, and HR policies doc for the new hire to review.
+They also set people up in your internal people management system (input their birthday, emergency phone number etc.).
+This team can also be available to answer administrative and cultural questions before a new hire’s first day.

-Tip: Ask your new hire if they’re available to meet before they start (they may be finishing up their current job) to ask questions; even if they don’t take you up on it, offering demonstrates availability.
+Tip: Ask your new hire if they’re available to meet before they start (they may be finishing up their current job) to ask questions they may have; even if they don’t take you up on it, offering demonstrates availability.

 Tip: Build a folder as you interview candidates.
 A 30, 60, or 90-day plan will help with this, but having some resources ready to go will ensure that they trust there is clarity in their role.

-The founder/founding team welcomes a new hire to build buy-in for the vision and mission.
+The founder/founding team can welcome a new hire to build buy-in for the vision and mission.
 This is a crucial relationship-building moment to build anticipation for the company’s future, help people dream, and find the more significant meaning of their role.

-Tip: Funders are busy.
+Tip: Founders are busy.
 Schedule a 10-minute conversation in your process after each offer is made of a business day before the start day to build excitement.

 Pre-boarding tasks can be grouped into three categories: